thubregtsen/qhack/submission/blogpost.md

 <img src="blogpost_img/hardware_results.png" alt="Linear classification with embedding" width="400" height="300"/>
 </p>

-The kernel matrix calculated using the Rigetti device can be used to classify the 12 datapoints of the `DoubleCake` dataset with 100 % accuracy.
+Although due to noise the values in the kernel matrix calculated using the Rigetti device are small, it can still be used to classify the 12 datapoints of the `DoubleCake` dataset with 100 % accuracy.
 In the future we will design more hardware efficient circuits and research how we can apply noise resilient techniques for training a kernel on quantum hardware.

 ## Conclusion